 Overview of Ethiopia's leading financial institutions

 Established in 1963, the National Bank of Ethiopia (NBE) started its operations in 1964.
-The Ethiopian central bank issues banking licenses and supervises banks in Ethiopia; regulates the availability, supply, and cost of the country’s money and credit; oversees and administer its international reserves; and sets and controls its foreign exchange rates.
+The Ethiopian central bank issues banking licenses and supervises banks in Ethiopia; regulates the availability, supply, and cost of the country’s money and credit; oversees and administers its international reserves; and sets and controls its foreign exchange rates.

 In 2017, banks in Ethiopia faced several challenges, including foreign exchange-related issues and local political unrest.
-Despite the problems, the domestic banking sector posted its highest growth rate in six years, along with accelerate branch expansions.
+Despite the problems, the domestic banking sector posted its highest growth rate in six years, along with accelerated branch expansions.